Chicken Kebabs with Moroccan Seasoning, Grilled

 I remembered that when I made the Moroccan Inspired Chicken last month, that there was a ton of seasoning left.
 So, I used 3 teaspoons of that with some olive oil, lemon juice, and minced garlic to create a marinade for the chicken.
 I left it in the fridge for about 5 hours to soak up the flavor.
 You want your chicken to marinade for at least 30 minutes.

-The Moroccan seasoning smells so amazing, and I definitely need to use it with more dishes.
+The Ras El Hanout smells so amazing, and I definitely need to use it with more dishes.